 Although many students evaluated the course based on their career path and how the marketing course will help them in the future, most indicated that they strongly agree that the course helps them in their understanding of marketing concepts, even though they would not pursue a career in marketing.
-The variety of answers suggests that students had many reasons to believe that choosing this marketing course would be either helpful in the future or with their careers.
+The variation in the answers given suggests that students had many reasons to believe that choosing this marketing course would be either helpful in the future or with their careers.

-Table VI Viewpoint Towards a Career in Marketing ...
+Table 6: Viewpoint towards a career in marketing ...